You must check that a job applicant is allowed to work for you in the UK before you employ them.

 - make a copy that can’t be changed, eg a photocopy

 - for passports, copy any page with the expiry date and applicant’s details (eg nationality, date of birth and photograph) including endorsements, eg a work visa

 - for biometric residence permits and residence cards (biometric format), copy both sides

 - for all other documents you must make a complete copy

-- keep copies during the worker’s employment and for 2 years after they stop working for you
+- keep copies during the applicant’s employment and for 2 years after they stop working for you

 - record the date the check was made